black03mach/README-Generator/readme-out.md

 ## Password

-lololo
+redbull

 ## Description

-testing for a test
+to test the functionality of the homework

 ## Installation Instructions

-MTF
+Inquirer is needed.

 ## Usage Information

-to test
+To generate a readme

 ## Contribution Guidelines

-testing testing
+None at the moment

 ## Testing Instructions

-testing now
+None at the moment

 ## Questions

-Github username patwells
+Github username black03mach
 https://github.com/black03mach
-Email: patwells@gmail.con
+Please contact me @ Email: pat.taylorwells@gmail.com with any questions/concerns.